Kam Franklin: 2008–2017: Background career

 Franklin was nominated for the 2008, 2009, and 2011 Houston Press Music Award for Best Female Vocalist.
 Franklin finally won the award in 2012, and again in 2014.
 Her band, The Suffers, took home The 2012 Houston Press music award for "Best New Act" and Best Reggae/Ska/Dub.
 Franklin won 2014 and 2015 Houston Press Music Award for Local Musician of the Year.

 Franklin was featured in a national advertising campaign for ModCloth and has been featured in a BuzzFeed article on fashion for plus-sized women.

 Franklin was in Houston when Hurricane Harvey hit in 2017 and gave an account of it to the Texas Monthly newspaper.

 Influences

-Her primary musical influences are drawn from soul, country, gospel, and reggae music.
+Her primary musical influences are drawn from soul, country, gospel, reggae and rock music.

 Appearances

 On August 28, 2016, she performed lead vocals on "I Against I" during the 2016 Afropunk Festival Power Jam alongside Bad Brains, Living Colour, and Fishbone.
 She has performed with the Suffers on the Late Show with David Letterman, The Daily Show and Jimmy Kimmel Live!.
 She sang the National Anthem before a Houston Astros game at Minute Maid Park in August 2017.